geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 layout: post
 tags: agile development systems-engineering
 #categories: []
-date: 2026-04-30
+date: 2026-04-07
 last_updated:
 #excerpt: ''
 #image:
 #description:
 #permalink:
-title: "A Skateboard Isn't A Vertical Slice of A Car"
+title: "A Skateboard Isn't a Vertical Slice of a Car But It Should Be"
 #
 #
 # Make sure this image is correct !!!